srujan-research/research/README.md

 # BNT-research
-This repository contains the files necessary to understand the BNT-based reseach performed using machine learning.
+This repository contains the files necessary to understand the Ceramic-based reseach performed using machine learning.